Sub-bosonic (deformed) ladder operators: Examples and Developments

 \subsection{Natural-line width distribution}

 Perhaps the most compelling distributions to consider are those related to natural line widths.
-In other words, we consider a natural width at the ladder-operator level by attributing to $f$ a Lorentzian shape:
+In other words, we consider a natural width at the ladder-operator level by attributing to $f$ a Lorentzian dependence:

 where $\Gamma \ge 0$ characterizes the width of the distribution, which may depend on the frequency, $\Gamma=\Gamma(\omega)$.
 In terms of the dimensionless parameter $\zeta=\Gamma/2\omega$ and variable $x=\Delta \omega/\omega$ we have